jballant/backbone-base-and-form-view/README.md

 **Options**:

-Inherited from Text - *templateSrc*, *label*, *fieldName*, *inputId*, *templateVars*.
+Inherited from Text - *templateSrc*, *label*, *fieldName*, *inputId*, *templateVars*, *addId*.

-1. *checkedVal* - Mixed. the value set on the model when the users checks the checkbox.
+1. ```checkedVal``` - Mixed. the value set on the model when the users checks the checkbox.
 In the example above, the 'email' property of the the checkbox would be set to string 'Yes' .
-1. *unCheckedVal* - Mixed. the value to set on the model when a checkbox is unchecked.
+1. ```unCheckedVal``` - Mixed. the value to set on the model when a checkbox is unchecked.
-1. *displayText* - String.
+1. ```displayText```- String.
 Helpful text to display on the right of the checkbox.
 You can also use a label, but labels display on the left side in the default template.

 Backbone.CollectionFormView
 ---------------------------